What is a Sales Portal?

 A great sales portal is relevant

-When sales and marketing are disconnected, marketing departments create content that isn’t aligned with the true needs of the sales team.
+There are many consequences of disconnected sales and marketing teams.
+One is that marketing departments create content that isn’t aligned with the true needs of the sales team.
 The result is a sales portal with outdated, irrelevant, or ineffective content.

 How do you fix this?
-The best solution is consistent, clear communication between sales and marketing about what content actually performs in the marketplace.
-In addition to this, it’s important to know what types of content are missing in your sales enablement repertoire.
+Clear communication between sales and marketing about what content performs in the marketplace.
+It’s also important to know what types of content are missing in your sales enablement repertoire.

-This is where dedicated sales enablement managers really come in handy.
-Sales enablement teams serve as a bridge between the two departments, clearly communicating the pulse of the market and specific content needs.
+This is where dedicated sales enablement managers come in handy.
+Sales enablement teams serve as a bridge between the two departments.
+Their whole job is to articulate the pulse of the market and specific content needs.